 Can't see files on USB drive Mac, how to fix?

 Summary: Don't worry if you can't see files on a USB drive on Mac.
 This article will show you solutions fix files not showing in USB drives as well as tutorial to recover lost files from USB flash drive with free Mac data Recovery software.

 Problem: Can't see files on USB drives on Mac

 I have an 8 GB USB drive that when I plug it into my MacBook, the flash drive shows up but files disappeared from the drive.
 The "get info" tab shows that there is about 5 GB of files stored on the flash drive.
 How do I recover these files?

 In general, when you connect a USB flash drive on the Mac, the drive will automatically mount and you are able to view files on it.
 But sometimes your USB flash drive or other external drives files is not showing up on Mac.
 This is a common problem, which is caused by various factors, such as mistaken deletion, hidden files, wrong file system and virus attack, etc. Please calm down and follow the solutions below.

-First of all: Recover data from USB flash drive on Mac
+First of all: Recover lost data from USB flash drive on Mac

 When you finally find some files are disappeared from flash drive on Mac, if you didn't back up important data, you must conduct data recovery on the USB drive right away.
 Because any further operation will input new data into the USB drive and overwrite the original data.
 If you don't care about data on the drive, please skip to solutions to fix USB drive files not showing up on Mac.